dbos-inc/dbos-docs/docs/tutorials/http-serving-tutorial.md

   return `Greeting, ${name}`;
 }
 ```
-Here's an example applying an endpoint decorator to an existing transaction (from our [quickstart](../getting-started/quickstart-programming-1.md)):
+Here's an example applying an endpoint decorator to an existing transaction:

 ```javascript
 @PostApi('/clear/:user')